BeigeHwan/jihwanbae.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://engineering.purdue.edu/IE/academics/graduate'>Edwardson School of Industrial Engineering, Purdue University</a>.
-Grissom Hall, West Lafayette, IN 47907. bae129@purdue.edu.
+subtitle: Ph.D.
+Student at <a href='https://engineering.purdue.edu/IE/academics/graduate'>Edwardson School of Industrial Engineering, Purdue University</a>.

 profile:
   align: right